Diffusive evaporation dynamics in polymer solutions is ubiquitous: Analytical model

 \subsection{Set-up of the Analytical System}

-For the binary polymer-water system we create two fields, one for the solvent concentration $\phi$ and one for the polymer concentration $c$, discretized over the same lattice system so that each lattice contains some finite value of $\phi$ and $c$.
+For the binary polymer-water system we create two fields, one (the phase field) for the total mass of the droplet $\phi$, and one for the polymer concentration $c$, which is essentially non-zero only inside the droplets.
+The two fields are discretized over the same 1D lattice, so that each lattice contains some finite value of $\phi$ and $c$.

-We initialize a system with two phases, the droplet and the surrounding air, separated by a continuous interface, see for example a one-dimensional system in \Fig{fig:s4}.
-In phase 1, inside the droplet, we set the solvent concentration to $\phi = \phi_1$ ($=1$), and the polymer concentration $c$ to some other finite value $c=c_0$, where $c_0<\phi_1$.
-In phase 2, the surrounding air, we set the solvent concentration to $\phi=\phi_0$ with $\phi_0<\phi_1$, which represents the Relative Humidity (RH).
-Also, there should be no polymer in the air phase ($c=0$).
+We initialize a system with two phases, the droplet and the surrounding air, separated by an interface, see for example \Fig{fig:s4}.
+In phase 1, inside the droplet, we initialize $\phi = \phi_1$ ($=1$) and $c$ to some other finite value $c=c_0$, where $c_0<\phi_1$.
+In phase 2, the surrounding air, we initialize $c=0$ and $\phi=\phi_0$ with $\phi_0<\phi_1$, which then qualitatively represents the Relative Humidity (RH).

-We note that the system is slightly compressible, due to an increase of $c$ inside the drop.
-However, since the total concentration of material (polymer and solvent) is equal to $\phi+Ac$, where $A$ is a proportionality constant which is not strictly defined in our model, we may safely assume that the compressibility is negligible.

-Since the amount of solvent in the air phase should not significantly increase during a simulation, as in reality would also not happen to the environment during evaporation, we can safely allow $\phi$ is not to be conserved in the surrounding phase.
+Since the amount of solvent in the air phase should not significantly increase during a simulation, as in reality would also not happen to the environment during evaporation, we can safely allow $\phi$ not to be conserved in the surrounding phase.

 Furthermore, we used periodic boundary conditions, which means in the case of the one-dimensional droplet there are two interfaces between the droplet and the air.